osrg/gobgp/docs/sources/zebra.md

 Assume you finished [Getting Started](getting-started.md) and installing Quagga or FRRouting on the same host with GoBGP.

-**Note:** For the integration with FRRouting, ONLY version 3.0.x is supported, because the API (using Zebra protocol) of FRRouging is updated so fast and its backward compatibility is not been kept.
+**Note:** For the integration with FRRouting, version 3.0.x (Zebra API version 4), 5.0.x (Zebra API version 5), and 6.0.x (Zebra API version
+6) is supported.
+FRRouting version 4.0.x is not work correctly, because FRRouting version 5.0.x changes zebra message and it doesn't keep backward compatibility for FRRouting version 4.0.x although FRRouting version 4.0.x and 5.0.x use Zebra API version 5.

 ## Contents